mihirkh/mihirkh.github.io/research.md

 Block copolymers (BCPs) are polymers with two or more polymerized monomer blocks that are covalently bonded together.
 BCPs are intriguing soft materials because they undergo _micro-phase separation_, due to a competition between enthalpic repulsion between unlike monomers and an entropic cost of chain stretching.
 Due to this, they form ordered nanostructures at sub-micron length scales.

 We study the formation of these ordered bulk morphologies in BCPs using field-theoretic simulations.
 By switching to a field description of polymers, we use self-consistent field theory (SCFT) to identify stable morphologies.
-In particular, we study the effect of tuning chain architecture on the stable morphologies exhibited by BCPs.
+In particular, we study the effect of tuning the chain architecture on the stable morphologies exhibited by BCPs.

 <br>